 Select or create a resource group.

-Resource groups enable you to manage related Azure resources as a unit and are useful when establishing role-based access control (RBAC) rules for your apps.
+Resource groups enable you to manage related Azure resources as a unit and are useful when establishing Azure role-based access control (Azure RBAC) rules for your apps.
 For more information, see Azure Resource Manager overview.

 Select or create an App Service plan.

 App Service plans are managed sets of web apps.
 Normally when you select pricing, the price charged is applied to the App Service plan rather than to the individual apps.
 In an ASE you pay for the compute instances allocated to the ASE rather than what you have listed with your ASP.
 To scale up the number of instances of a web app you scale up the instances of your App Service plan and it affects all of the web apps in that plan.
 Some features such as site slots or VNET Integration also have quantity restrictions within the plan.
 For more information, see Azure App Service plans overview

 You can identify the App Service plans in your ASE by looking at the location that is noted under the plan name.

 If you want to use an App Service plan that already exists in your App Service Environment, select that plan.
 If you want to create a new App Service plan, see the following section of this tutorial, Create an App Service plan in an App Service Environment.

 Enter the name for your web app, and then click Create.

 If your ASE uses an External VIP the URL of an app in an ASE is: [sitename].[name of your App Service Environment].p.azurewebsites.net instead of [sitename].azurewebsites.net

 If your ASE uses an Internal VIP then the URL of an app in that ASE is: [sitename].[subdomain specified during ASE creation]